|

 Hoher Göll mountain, some 2700 feet above the Obersalzberg (6017 feet above sea level).

-using only one hairpin curve (and another almost so), and five tunnels.
-The house itself
+using only one hairpin curve (switchback), and five tunnels.
+The road and house were built in only 13

 is reached by a tunnel driven 407 feet into the mountain, at the end of which is a large

-brass elevator that rises 407 feet to the building.
-This is actually a two-story elevator:
+brass-paneled elevator that rises 407 feet to the building.
+This was actually a two-story elevator:

-an upper car which stops on the main level, and a lower car that stops in the basement for
+an upper car which stopped on the main level, and a lower car that stopped in the basement for

 Although the Kehlsteinhaus was a